SolraBizna/arcow/README.md

 This crate provides a thread-safe, reference counted pointer that uses copy-on-write semantics to allow mutability.

+I created it because I didn't know about [`Arc::make_mut`][6], which has been available in standard Rust since 2015.
+I thought about deprecating it in favor of the standard solution, but there are a couple slight advantages that just barely justify it:

+- `Arcow` is slightly more ergonomic than `Arc::make_mut`.
+(Phrased as a disadvantage, it's easier to accidentally mutate through an `Arcow`.)
+- `Arcow` does not support weak references, which makes it *slightly* more efficient at runtime.

 ## How

 Make an `Arcow<T>`.
 This acts like a cheaply-clonable `T` that can